the-magnificents/04-02-2021-Carpentry-for-HGIS/01_Day_1_Unix_Shell/B0_exercise.md

 ## Select and concatenate data files

+In Bash, `*` is a wildcard, which matches zero or more characters.
+Let’s consider the `workshop_data/` directory.
+All the .csv files follow a naming convention that goes `<cityname>-<countryabbreviation>.csv`. `*.csv` matches amsterdam-nl.csv, eindhoven-nl.csv and every file that ends with ‘.csv’.
+On the other hand, `n*.csv` only matches newyorkcity.csv because the ‘n’ at the front only matches filenames that begin with the letter ‘n’.

 The data we want to use are contained in multiple files located in the workshop_data/ folder that we sent out prior to this workshop.
 Let's take a look at the contents of that folder by navigating there in the shell.
 If you are in your `cities_data/` folder, you can use a special notation that means "move up one level": Right now, the data are each stored in separate files per city.
 That might be helpful for some applications, but we want a list of data in one .csv file.
 We can do this on the command line by using a combination of the `awk` command (used for pattern scanning and processing) and `>`, which concatenates the contents of multiple files to a new file that in this case we will call `netherlands-cities.csv`.

 We can use the wildcard `*` to grab all the .csv files this time in the `cities_data` folder.
 We want to concatenate all files related to cities in the Netherlands, so we should use `*-nl.csv` to match all the files in that directory.